AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 A new shading environment property lets you disable default tone mapping, and extend tone mapping through a custom plugin.
 See ~{ Shading environment properties }~.

->**Note:** It is recommended that you leave defatult tone mapping enabled unless you are implementing custom post effect features.
+>**Note:** It is recommended that you leave default tone mapping enabled unless you are implementing custom post effect features.

 ## Experimental feature: HoloLens updates